 Why discussing cases works

 Food safety isn't theory - it's about daily decisions in the kitchen.
-By discussing concrete examples, employees learn faster than by just reading procedures.
+Concrete examples help employees learn faster than reading procedures ever will.

 "Yesterday I found chicken in the cooler that was 1 day past its expiration date.
 What do you do?"